Inverse Reinforcement Learning with Switching Rewards and History Dependency for Characterizing Animal Behaviors: Results

 We applied SWIRL, rARHMM, ARHMM, and MaxEnt to 80\% of the trajectories and assessed the held-out test LL on the remaining 20\% (Fig.~\ref{fig:da}B).
 All four SWIRL models outperformed ARHMM and rARHMM on this dataset, indicating that learning rewards is more beneficial for behavior segmentation and explaining the behavior trajectories.
 Interestingly, the history dependency in the reward function resulted in lower test LL, as S-1 and I-1 demonstrated higher test LL than S-2 and I-2.
 We believe this is attributable to the merging of consecutive identical syllables and the selection of the top 9 syllables during the preprocessing phase for this dataset.
 As a result of these steps, the actual time interval between \(s_{t-1}\) and \(s_{t}\) may vary significantly, leading to a poorly defined time concept that complicates the model's ability to capture the history dependency in the reward function.
 However, we can use SWIRL with different variations as a hypothesis-testing tool.
 The variation yielding the highest test LL may be regarded as more accurately reflecting the dynamics and structure of the data.
 Consequently, these results suggest that the behavior trajectories exhibit only Markovian dependency rather than long-term non-Markovian dependency.
 Since S-1 remains higher than I-1, we conclude that the state dependency in the hidden mode transition contributes to explaining the data.

-The best SWIRL model (S-1) recovered reward maps and hidden-mode segments provide insights into the variability of dopamine impacts on animal spontaneous behavior: As illustrated in Fig.~\ref{fig:da}A, the reward maps exhibit some similarities along with distinct differences.
-For certain reward maps, there is a relatively high correlation (e.g., 0.32 and 0.28) with dopamine fluctuations during the corresponding modes.
-This suggests that dopamine fluctuations can reflect a certain extent of reward during hidden modes 3 and 5.
-Furthermore, the plot of hidden mode segments across all trajectories (Fig.~\ref{fig:da}C) reveals identifiable patterns.
-For instance, hidden mode 4 tends to occur more frequently at the beginning of trajectories, while hidden mode 2 is more prevalent at the end.
-Previous work by \cite{Markowitz2023-mn} showed that mice are generally more active and move quickly at the start of a trajectory and become slower and less active as they progress.
-Keeping this in mind, we examined the reward maps in Fig.~\ref{fig:da}A and found that hidden mode 4 is more rewarding for transitions into walk and run, whereas hidden mode 2 offers much weaker rewards for such transitions.
-In comparison, hidden mode 2 is associated with larger movements than hidden mode 4.
+The best SWIRL model (S-1) recovered reward maps and hidden-mode segments provide insights into the variability of dopamine impacts on animal spontaneous behavior: As illustrated in Fig.~\ref{fig:da}A, the reward maps exhibit some similarities along with meaningful differences.
+For certain reward maps, there is a relatively high correlation (e.g., 0.40 and 0.48) with dopamine fluctuations during the corresponding modes.
+This suggests that dopamine fluctuations can reflect a certain extent of reward during hidden modes 1 and 4.